|

 Starring: Timothy Bottoms, Jeff Bridges, Cybill Shepherd, Ben Johnson, Cloris Leachman, Ellen Burstyn, Eileen Brennan, and Randy Quaid

 Time is the sneakiest of thieves, especially adept at stealing the best years of our lives.
-It taunts us, leaving behind a dirty old pile of used up memories, constant reminders of what is gone, reminders of the way things were.
-When we were not so old.
-When memories didn’t mean so much.
-When we were young.
-When memories didn’t mean anything at all.
+Its taunts leave behind a dank old pile of used up memories, constant reminders of what is gone, reminders of the way things were, when we were not so old, when memories didn’t mean so much, when we were young, when memories didn’t mean a thing.

 Sam the Lion (Ben Johnson): You don’t even care if it was your last game.
 You ain’t ever gonna get stomped for your own high school ball team again.
 Where’s your school spirit?